AnsariAbdullah/codewars-solution/codewars/7kyu/friend_or_foe/readme.md

 ## Solution
 Run `forEach` on the array of names and check if the item has length of 4.
 If true push it into a `friends` array.
 Return the friends array

+## Alternate Solution
+Use filter on array and check if the length is 4.